*This date marks the birth of Ralph David Abernathy in 1926. He was an African American minister, and civil rights leader.

 learn moreThis date marks the birth of Dr. Martin Luther King Jr. in 1929.
 He was an African American minister and activist.

-learn more*Israel Dresner was born on this date in 1929.
-He was a white Jewish-American Reform rabbi and global activist.
-Israel Seymour Dresner was born on the Lower East Side of New York City.
+learn more*Israel Seymour Dresner, a white Jewish-American Reform rabbi and global activist, was born on this date in 1929 on the Lower East Side of New York City.
 He was raised in Brooklyn, attending an Orthodox yeshiva (day school).
-At the age of 13, he joined Habonim Dror, a Labor […]
+At the age of 13, he joined Habonim Dror, a Labor Zionist youth movement, and in his […]

 learn moreOn this date in 1930, Barbara Harris, the first woman ordained a bishop in the Anglican Communion, was born.

 learn more*Rastafarianism is affirmed on this date in 1930.
 Also known as Rastafari and the Rastafari movement, it is a religion developed in Jamaica during the 1930s.
-It is classified as both a new religious movement and a social movement by scholars of religion.
-No central authority controls the movement, and much diversity exists among practitioners, […]
+Scholars of religion classify it as both a new religious movement and a social movement.
+No central authority controls the movement, and much diversity exists among practitioners, known as […]

 learn moreOn this date in1930, E. Muhammad established the Nation of Islam (NOI).